 Here’s everything that auto body shops in Stoughton, Brockton and Randolph need to know about joining an insurance company’s direct repair program.

 A Direct Repair Program is a network of insurer-approved dealerships and auto repair shops.
 Insurers put these programs in place to give their customers quality car repairs at a competitive price.

-Becoming a direct repair shop can expand your customer base and grow your business.
+Becoming a DRP body shop can expand your customer base and grow your business.